The Ultimate 2026 Guide to 7 Sites With Free Circuit Practice Problems

 How to Get the Most Out of It

 Enroll in the audit track to access the video lectures and most materials for free.
 MOOCs can have low completion rates, so it helps to have a plan.
-If you find the material challenging, consider researching strategies to boost Coursera course completion rates to stay motivated.
+If you find the material challenging, consider researching to stay motivated.

 Zemith Power-Up: Don't just watch the lectures; engage with them.
 As you follow along, use Zemith's Brainstorming Assistant to take smart notes.
 Give it a prompt like: Summarize the key steps for solving a circuit using the Node-Voltage method as explained in this lecture segment.
 Create three simple practice problems based on this method.
 This turns passive viewing into an active learning session, generating unique practice on the spot.